-Certificate th at provides information about the choice of providers Certificate th at provides information about the quality of providers Certificate no ot linked to a specific provider, so parents can choose any provider Consumer ed lucation materials on choosing child care Referral to ch nild care resource and referral agencies Co-located re source and referral in eligibility offices Verbal comm nunication at the time of the application Community o outreach, workshops, or other in-person activities Other.
-Descri be: Parents are informed about the option to choose any type of legal care they wo uld like, including providers operating through grants or contracts, by consumer ed ucation specialists, help desk representatives or social services case managers.
-Do ocumentation is given to parents upon receiving a voucher that informs them about t the types of available care.
-Information is provided to parents about the requirement to select a Maryland EXCELS participating program and the ways to access that in iformation.
-Child care s ervi ces available t hrough grants or contracts. a) In a ddition to offe ering certificates, does the Lead Agency provide child care services through · ts for child care slots (658A(b)(1))?
-Note: Do not check "yes" if every required to sign an agreement to be paid in the certificate program.
-No. If no, skip o to 4.1.4.
-Yes.
-If yes, de - How the Lead Agency ensures that parents who enroll with a provider who has a grant or contract have choices when selecting a provider: The voucher lists the payment rates for the various care types.
+Certificate that provides information about the choice of providers Certificate that provides information about the quality of providers Certificate not linked to a specific provider, so parents can choose any provider Consumer education materials on choosing child care Referral to child care resource and referral agencies Co-located resource and referral in eligibility offices Verbal communication at the time of the application Community outreach, workshops, or other in-person activities Other.
+Describe: Parents are informed about the option to choose any type of legal care they would like, including providers operating through grants or contracts, by consumer education specialists, help desk representatives or social services case managers.
+Documentation is given to parents upon receiving a voucher that informs them about the types of available care.
+Information is provided to parents about the requirement to select a Maryland EXCELS participating program and the ways to access that information.

+Child care services available through grants or contracts.

+a) ering certificates, does the Lead Agency provide child care services through ts for child care slots (658A(b)(1))?
+Note: Do not check "yes" if every provider is simply required to sign an agreement to be paid in the certificate program. ☐ No. If no, skip o to 4.1.4. ☐ Yes.
+If yes, de escribe: How the Lead Agency ensures that parents who enroll with a provider who has a grant or contract have choices when selecting a provider: The voucher lists the payment rates for the various care types.
 The parent is also provided with access to resource and referral information that informs them of the various types of care.
 The type(s) of child care services available through grants or contracts: Grants for all day services provided by Early Head Start/Child Care Partnership (EHS/CCP) sites are available.
-The grantees determine eligibility using the criteria established in CCS regulations.
-The entities that receive contracts (e.g., shared services alliances, CCR&R agencies.
-FCC networks, community-based agencies, child care providers):

-Early Head Start/Child Care Partnership sites.

-The process for accessing grants or contracts: MSDE awarded three grants to the entities participating in the federal Early Head Start/Child Care Partnership program.
+The grantees determine eligibility using the criteria established in the child care subsidy regulations.
+The entities that receive contracts (e.g., shared services alliances, CCR&R agencies, FCC networks, community-based agencies, child care providers): Early Head Start/Child Care Partnership sites.
+The process for accessing grants or contracts: Maryland awarded three grants to the entities participating in the federal Early Head Start/Child Care Partnership program.
 How rates for contracted slots are set through grants and contracts: Rates are set by the State based upon the area of the State in which the programs are located.
-Programs follow CCS program guidelines.
+Programs follow Child Care Subsidy program guidelines.
 How the Lead Agency determines which entities to contract with for increasing supply and/or improving quality: Programs must have been awarded a federal Early Head Start/Child Care Partnership grant.
-If contracts are offered statewide and/or locally: Grants are awarded based upon the location of the Early Head Start/Child Care Partnership entities. b) Will the Lead Age ency use grants or contracts for child care services to increase the supply and/or quality of specific types of care?
-Check all that apply. ☐ Programs to serve children with disabilities ☐ Programs to serve infants and toddlers ☐ Programs to serve school-age children ☐ Programs to serve children needing non-traditional hour care ☐ Programs to serve homeless children ☐ Programs to serve children in underserved areas ☐ Programs tha at serve children with diverse linguistic or cultural backgrounds ☐ Programs tha at serve specific geographic areas ☐ Urban □ Rural
+If contracts are offered statewide and/or locally: Grants are awarded based upon the location of the Early Head Start/Child Care Partnership entities. b) ency use grants or contracts for child care services to increase the supply and/or quality of specific types of care?
+Check all that apply. ☐ Programs to serve children with disabilities